 Change Your Philosophy

-Philosophy lluminated the path to happiness long before psychology did.
+Philosophy illuminated the path to happiness long before psychology did.

 Posted Sep 19, 2018